LakshayChhabra248/My-Projects/Rock, Paper, Scissors (Java)/Readme.md

-# Rock, Paper, Scissors Game in Java
-This document describes the Java code for a Rock, Paper, Scissors game implemented in the ```Main.java``` file.

-## Functionality
-* The program simulates a Rock, Paper, Scissors game between the user and the computer.
-* The computer randomly chooses rock, paper, or scissors, and the user enters their choice through the console.
-* The program then compares the choices and declares the winner (user, computer, or tie) based on the classic Rock-Paper-Scissors rules.

-## Code Breakdown
-The code is divided into several sections:

-1. Computer Choice:

-    * Creates a string compOption containing "rps" (representing rock, paper, scissors).
-    * Uses Random to generate an index within the length of compOption.
-    * Extracts the character at the generated index using charAt().
-    * Uses a switch statement to convert the character to a human-readable choice string (rock, paper, or scissors) and stores it in compChoose.
-2. User Input:

-    * Creates a Scanner object to read user input.
-    * Prompts the user to enter "r" for rock, "p" for paper, or "s" for scissors.
-    * Reads user input using next().
-    * Converts the input to lowercase to handle case-insensitive input.
-    * Checks if the input length is greater than 1 (indicating invalid input) and prints an error message if true.
-    * Otherwise, extracts the first character of the input and uses a switch statement to convert it to a human-readable choice string (rock, paper, or scissors) and stores it in youChoose.
-3. Displaying Choices:

-    * Prints both the user's and computer's choices using formatted strings (printf).
-4. Determining the Winner:

-    * Uses an if statement to check for a tie (both choices are the same character).
-    * Otherwise, uses an else-if statement with nested conditions to determine the winner based on the classic Rock-Paper-Scissors rules.
-    * Prints a message declaring the winner \
-    ```("The Game is tie", "You Win the game", or "You Lose the Game")```
-5. Closing Scanner:

-    * Closes the Scanner object to release resources.
-    * Running the Code
-    * Save the code as ```Main.java```.
-    * Compile the code using a Java compiler
-    * Run the compiled class using Java runtime
-    * Follow the prompts to enter your choice (r, p, or s).
-    * The program will announce the winner (you, computer, or tie).
-* This code provides a basic example of a Rock, Paper, Scissors game in Java.
-You can extend it further by adding features like multiple rounds, scorekeeping, or a graphical interface.
+# ✊ Rock, Paper, Scissors Game (Java) 🪨📄✂️

+## A Classic Game of Chance and Strategy 🕹️

+This document describes the Java code for a classic Rock, Paper, Scissors game implemented in the `Main.java` file.
+The game simulates a match between you and the computer, where you both choose either rock, paper, or scissors, and the winner is determined based on the game's classic rules.

+**Functionality:**

+*   🤝 **User vs. Computer:** Play a round of Rock, Paper, Scissors against the computer.
+*   🎲 **Random Computer Choice:** The computer randomly selects its move (rock, paper, or scissors).
+*   ⌨️ **User Input:** You enter your move through the console by typing 'r' for rock, 'p' for paper, or 's' for scissors.
+*   🏆 **Winner Declaration:** The program compares your choice against the computer's, and declares the winner or a tie.
+*   💯 **Classic Game Logic:** Follows the standard Rock, Paper, Scissors game rules.

+## ⚙️ Code Breakdown:

+1.  **Computer Choice:**

+    *   A string `compOption` containing "rps" is created, representing rock, paper, and scissors.
+    *   A `Random` object is used to generate a random index within the bounds of `compOption`.
+    *   The character at the generated index is extracted using `charAt()`.
+    *   A `switch` statement then converts the character to a human-readable choice (`rock`, `paper`, or `scissors`) which is stored in `compChoose`.

+2.  **User Input:**

+    *   A `Scanner` object reads user input from the console.
+    *   The user is prompted to enter 'r' for rock, 'p' for paper, or 's' for scissors.
+    *   The program reads user input using `next()`.
+    *   The input is converted to lowercase, ensuring that the program is case-insensitive.
+    *   The program checks for invalid input (length greater than 1) and prints an error message if necessary.
+    *   The first character of the user input is extracted, and a `switch` statement is used to store it as a human-readable choice (`rock`, `paper`, or `scissors`) in `youChoose`.

+3.  **Displaying Choices:**

+    *   The user's and computer's choices are displayed using `printf()` for formatted output.

+4.  **Determining the Winner:**

+    *   An `if` statement checks if both choices are the same, resulting in a tie.
+    *   An `else if` statement with nested conditions checks for all other cases to determine the winner based on the rules of Rock-Paper-Scissors.
+    *   The program then announces the results - "The Game is tie", "You Win the game", or "You Lose the Game".

+5.  **Closing Scanner:**

+    *   The `Scanner` object is closed to release resources.

+## 🚀 Running the Code:

+1.  **Save:** Save the Java code as `Main.java`.
+2.  **Compile:** Compile the code using a Java compiler:
+    ```bash
+    javac Main.java
+    ```
+3.  **Run:** Run the compiled class using Java runtime:
+    ```bash
+    java Main
+    ```
+4.  **Play:** Follow the prompts to enter your choice (r, p, or s), and see the result.

+## ➕ Future Improvements:

+This code provides a basic Rock, Paper, Scissors game.
+Here are some ideas to extend it further:

+*   **Multiple Rounds:** Add support for playing multiple rounds.
+*   **Scorekeeping:** Keep track of the score and display the results at the end of multiple rounds.
+*   **Graphical Interface:** Create a graphical user interface for a more interactive gaming experience.

+**Contribute:**

+Feel free to contribute to this project!
+You can modify the code to make it better, suggest new features or report issues, all using the proper pull request procedure.

+**Created By:** Lakshay Chhabra